Swedish Polar Express & Tree Hotel

 There are so many activities you can enjoy both from Lulea and Jukkasjarvi that you may want to extend your time here.
 Ask me for a full list of optional excursions including dog sledding, reindeer sleigh rides, meeting the Sami people, Northern Lights, snow mobiles, cross country skiing, even overnight sleep outs in the wilderness.
 Get in touch to tailor make your own Polar Express trip to Sweden!

-The tree hotel was fantastic, we loved it and stayed in the Mirror Cube.
+Thankyou for organising our trip for my special birthday to Sweden.
+The Tree Hotel was fantastic, we loved it and stayed in the Mirror Cube.
 We would have liked two nights there it was so amazing and went too quickly.
 When we woke up there were 12 reindeer asleep below the cube!
 It was so private and peaceful, the couple that ran the hotel were very friendly and their house was like being in your grandma’s (in a good way) – so very friendly and homely.
 We absolutely loved it, it was outstanding.
 The sauna was very nice and we had it to ourselves.

 The snowmobile trip was fantastic, Love who took us on the trip was a very good guide and made sure that we had great value for money.
 Cooking on an open fire in the forest in the snow was something else.
 As was drilling 80cm to ice fish.
 I would definitely recommend his trips a true professional.